Economy of Egypt: Reform era

 The Gini index, a measure of income inequality, remained moderate, fluctuating between 30 and 33.8 over the period.
 The Palma ratio, which captures the income share of the richest 10% compared to the poorest 40%, declined slightly, indicating marginal improvement in distribution.

 The middle class, however, exhibited a more complex trajectory.
 Using absolute income thresholds, the middle class appeared to constitute over 80% of the population by 2008.
 Yet, when defined using relative or median-based thresholds, its size appeared far smaller, approximately 40% by some estimates, and even declined during periods of high economic growth.
 This paradox reflected the vulnerability of those just above the poverty line, often labeled as “new strugglers”, who were susceptible to falling back into poverty.

 To stimulate investment and trade, the corporate tax rate was lowered from 40 to 20 percent, and tax collection mechanisms were strengthened.
 Tariff barriers were drastically reduced, and Egypt entered into preferential trade agreements with the United States, the European Union, several Arab and African neighbors, as well as neighboring states.
 These changes contributed to an improved business climate and growing investor confidence.
 Between 2003 and 2008, exports of goods and services tripled, tourism surged by over 60 percent, and foreign direct investment rose by 50 percent in 2007 alone.
-As a result, Egypt’s external debt declined to less than 20 percent of GDP by 2009.
+As a result, Egypt's external debt declined to less than 20 percent of GDP by 2009.

-Although the 2000s were marked by robust macroeconomic growth, the benefits were not evenly distributed.
+Although the 2000s brought strong macroeconomic growth, the benefits were not evenly distributed.
 Consumption gains were concentrated among the top decile, while lower quintiles saw marginal improvements.
-Consequently, while poverty indicators improved, public dissatisfaction remained widespread, as large segments of the population perceived limited social mobility or security.
+So although poverty indicators improved, dissatisfaction remained widespread, with many people seeing little social mobility or security.
 The disconnect between growth and equitable distribution contributed to mounting discontent in the years leading to the 2011 revolution.

+Privatization

+As a result of the limited government role, many public sector companies were privatized.
+By 2005, the government sold 209 out of a total of 314 public companies to the private sector with financial support from USAID.
+This privatization increased unemployment and decreased wages and benefits among workers in these public companies.
+Many of these Egyptians who lost their jobs resorted to informal work as street vendors or drivers in Cairo.